Woman using Outlook to send confidential data

 1. Use Encryption

-The most important step you can take to protect confidential data is to use email encryption.
+The most important step you can take to protect confidential email data is to encrypt it.

 Encryption scrambles the data so that it cannot be read by anyone who does not have the key.